 Full electrification's the fashion at present, even for MPV buyers.
-Jonathan Crouch looks at Peugeot's e-Rifter
+Jonathan Crouch drives Peugeot's e-Rifter.

 Ten Second Review of the Peugeot e-Rifter

-If you can afford the higher asking price and can cope with the 172 mile driving range, then there aren't too many other downsides in opting for the fully electrified version of Peugeot's Rifter over its combustion engine counterpart.
+If you can afford the higher asking price and can cope with the 172 mile driving range, then there aren't too many other downsides in opting for the fully electric Peugeot e-Rifter, the only Rifter variant now on offer.
 It certainly might be tempting option if you're looking for a full-electric compact family car and don't want a compact SUV.
-Here, there's the option of a 7-seat cabin to, which is rare to find in an EV at present.
-Except with the Citroen and Peugeot models than share this one's design.

 The segment for compact People Carriers has recently gained something of a fresh lease of life, courtesy of EV power.
 What used to be called the PSA Group has doggedly continued to sell small MPVs as sales in this sector have declined and now may reap the benefit, with fully electrified versions of the Citroen Berlingo, the Vauxhall Combo and the subject of this test, Peugeot's e-Rifter.

 As with those two in-house rivals, it gets the 50kWh battery that Peugeot, Citroen and Vauxhall seem to fit to every EV they make, even the biggest MPVs.
 Here of course, a battery of that size is far more appropriate and it's been built into the car in a way that doesn't compromise cabin space.
 Sounds interesting.